UncleScroogeMcDuck/RiskExchange/README.md

 ## Roles

-1 Liquidity Providers - seek for LP reward and swap fee 2 Coverage Seekers - seek for insurance
+1.Liquidity Providers - seek for LP reward and swap fee 2.Coverage Seekers - seek for insurance
-3 Prediction Market Users - take risk and seek for arbitrage
+3.Prediction Market Users - take risk and seek for arbitrage

 ## How it works